TylerBoskay/BaseMonoGameEngine/README.md

-# BaseMonoGameEngine
+# TDMonoGameEngine
-A base MonoGame engine with useful wrappers and utilities.
+A MonoGame engine with flexible core fuctionality and useful wrappers and utilities.